lukesdm/geoportfolio/weighted-overlay/index.md

 *See also, [Grand Trunk's guide to hammock safety][GTSafety].*

 A region around the small, coastal city of Inverness in the Highlands is the focus of this investigation.
-The area features rolling hills, and encompasses part of the famous Loch Ness and the Caledonian canal as it meets the North Sea.
+The area features rolling hills, and encompasses part of the famous Loch Ness and the Caledonian Canal as it meets the [Beauly Firth][BF].
 Weighted overlay analysis is performed using the built-in tools of QGIS.

 </div>